LeidermanLab/clotFoam_sd/README.md

 $ clotFoam_sD
 ```

-The shear-dependent platelet-mediated coagulation modeled by clotFoam_sD occurs on the real time scale of 10's of minutes.
+The shear-dependent platelet-mediated coagulation modeled by ShearDependentPltAgg occurs on the real time scale of 10's of minutes.
 Therefore, it may take upwards of one day of compute time to simulate clot growth.

 ## Parallelization
-To run clotFoam_sD in parallel with 6 processors, first edit the decomposeParDict file located in the system directory so that the number of subdomains is 6, and the decomposition method is scotch:
+To run the solver in parallel with 6 processors, first edit the decomposeParDict file located in the system directory so that the number of subdomains is 6, and the decomposition method is scotch:
 ```
 numberOfSubdomains 6;